 Office of Spiritual Life, chapel; counseling services, health services

 Special programs and support

 Honors, academic enrichment center, academic advising, speaking center, Center for Career Development, Program for Advancement of Learning (PAL)

-Levin Memorial Library; dynamic, contemporary Student Center with Dining Marketplace and sports café, gymnasium, fitness center, group exercise studio, student lounge with fireplace
+Levin Memorial Library; dynamic, contemporary Student Center with Dining Marketplace and sports café, Katz Gymnasium, fitness center, group exercise studio, student lounge with fireplace

 NCAA Division III; New England Football Conference, The Commonwealth Coast Conference (TCCC), Eastern College Athletic Conference (ECAC)